matrix-org/sytest/docker/README.md

 ## Building the containers

-These are automatically build and deployed on the `develop` branch by GitHub Actions.
+These are automatically built and deployed on the `develop` branch by GitHub Actions.
 See `.github/workflows.docker.yml` for the gory details.

 ## Loading sytest plugins at start